memcached/memcached.github.io/content/features/proxy/_index.md

 ## Overview {#overview}

 Starting with version 1.6.23, Memcached includes a built-in proxy.
-You can run a Memcached server that acts as a front-end proxy to any number of back-end Memcached servers.
+You can run a Memcached server that acts as a frontend proxy to any number of backend Memcached servers.
 These backends can run anywhere that the proxy can connect to using TCP/IP.

-With a proxied Memcached setup, clients always connect to the Memcached proxy, instead of connecting directly to the back-end Memcached servers.
+With a proxied Memcached setup, clients always connect to the Memcached proxy, instead of connecting directly to the backend Memcached servers.
 The proxy forwards cache requests to pools of backends that you define.
 This setup can provide improved load balancing and fault tolerance to applications with high-demand caching needs.

 ## Key concepts {#concepts}

 <dl>
 <dt>Proxy</dt>
 <dd>
-The Memcached <em>built-in proxy</em> runs as a front-end interface between client applications that need to read or write cached data, and the underlying back-end Memcached servers.
+The Memcached <em>built-in proxy</em> runs as a frontend interface between client applications that need to read or write cached data, and the underlying backend Memcached servers.
 The proxy supports <a href="/protocols/basic">the Memcached basic command protocol</a>.
 This lets clients connect to a Memcached proxy and interact with it using the same techniques that they use with an ordinary Memcached server.
 </dd>

 <dt>Backend</dt>